quartz-technology/daggerverse/redis/README.md

 # Redis

-A simple module to start a redis service.
+A simple module to start and interact with a Redis service.

 | Command                | Done |
 |------------------------|------|